Santoryo/Vykas/README.md

 # Vykas
  Vykas is reverse engineered Twitch Lost Ark Armory Extension that fetches informations about user.
 It shows everything that Lost Ark Armory displays on the widget.
-Example resposne can be found [here](https://pastebin.com/1d9Qy0Rp)
+Example response can be found [here](https://pastebin.com/1d9Qy0Rp)

  ![](https://i.imgur.com/TMMVFjx.jpg)